Jonathan Linsley: Personal life

 He was born on 17 January 1956 in Yorkshire, England.
-Outside of acting, Linsley enjoys traveling and has worked in theatre productions across the UK.
+Outside of acting, Linsley enjoys travelling and has worked in theatre productions across the UK.
 He leads a relatively low-key personal life.

 Television

 In 1984, Linsley played a chef in a sitcom called The Hello Good-bye Man on BBC with Ian Lavender; the show lasted for only one series.
 Shortly after this, he took the role of large and strong, but dim-witted, "Crusher" Milburn in Last of the Summer Wine.
 He appeared in this role until 1987 when he elected to go on a diet and was written out of the series.
 In 1989, Linsley starred as Chunky Livesey in the second and final series of the spin-off prequel First of the Summer Wine, to replace Anthony Keetch who starred as the character in the first series in 1988.

 Linsley also appeared as a character in the TV shows Emmerdale (Albert Mistlethwaite), Casualty (DC Newby), The Bill (Dennis Weaver) and The Governor (Bert Threlfall) and as a leading guest actor in many other TV shows and made-for-TV films.
 He has also made over 50 TV commercials.